pub-calculator-io/due-date-calculator/readme.md

-# Due Date Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Due Date Calculator Widget for WordPress

 This online due date calculator helps moms-to-be calculate their due date based on their last menstrual period or the date of conception.